acronis/go-authkit/README.md

 ## Authenticate HTTP requests with JWT tokens

-`JWTAuthMiddleware()` creates a middleware that authenticates requests with JWT tokens and puts the parsed JWT claims (`jwt.Claims`) into the request context.
+`JWTAuthMiddleware()` creates a middleware that authenticates requests with JWT tokens and puts the parsed JWT claims (`jwt.Claims` interface) into the request context.

+`jwt.Claims` interface extends the `jwt.Claims` from the `github.com/golang-jwt/jwt/v5` package with additional methods.

-`jwt.Claims` is an extension of the `RegisteredClaims` struct from the `github.com/golang-jwt/jwt/v5` package.
+Its default implementation `jwt.DefaultClaims` is an extension of the `RegisteredClaims` struct from the `github.com/golang-jwt/jwt/v5` package.
-It contains additional fields, one of which is `Scope` that represents a list of access policies.
+`jwt.DefaultClaims` contains additional `Scope` field that represents a list of access policies.
 They are used for authorization in the typical Acronis service, and actually can be used in any other application that performs multi-tenant authorization.

 ```go
 package jwt